 Presentation Authors: Shigeta Keisuke*, Eiji Kikuchi, Masayuki Hagiwara, Takayuki Abe, Koichiro Ogihara, Ryuichi Mizuno, Mototsugu Oya, Tokyo, Japan

-Methods: We identified 714 non-metastatic UTUC patients who underwent radical nephroureterectomy (RNU).
-The patients were stratified by pathologic stage, chronological age, and smoking status.
-The risks of UTUC death and non-UTUC death were estimated by using parametric models for time-to failure with Weibull distributions.
+Methods: We identified 714 non-metastatic UTUC patients who underwent RNU.
+The patients were stratified by pathologic T stage and chronological age.
+The hazard rate (HR) transition of IVR development and non-UTUC death were estimated by using parametric models for time-to failure with Weibull distributions.